Environmental group sues California over whale-killing gear

 "These entanglements are heartbreaking, illegal and way too common," said Kristen Monsell, a senior attorney with the Center.
 "California officials can't let this minefield of crab traps continue to slaughter endangered whales and sea turtles."

-Kirsten Macintyre, a spokeswoman for the California Department of Fish and Wildlife, did not immediately return a message seeking comment Tuesday.
+Kirsten Macintyre, a spokeswoman for the California Department of Fish and Wildlife, said the

 The pots and lines used by crab fishing boats can get carried away by waves or by vessels that accidentally snag whales and turtles.
 The animals can drag fishing gear for hundreds of miles and often die from their entanglement injuries.